 Born in St Andrews but made in the Royal Navy – this was the case for Louise Dorsett, a member of the Naval Recruitment team currently affiliated with HMNB Portsmouth, whose face you may recognise from the National Royal Navy campaign ‘Made in the Royal Navy’.

-Having been in care from the age of 6 Louise joined the Royal Navy in April 2016 after being encouraged to do so by her foster mum The discipline was a shock to the system as she likes to describe herself as a ‘free spirit’ but it was an opportunity to learn how to be the best version of herself and one she took advantage of.
+Having been in care from the age of 6 Louise joined the Royal Navy in April 2016 after being encouraged to do so by her foster mum The discipline was a shock to her system as she likes to describe herself as a ‘free spirit’, but it was an opportunity to learn how to be the best version of herself and one she took advantage of.

 During her time serving on HMS Diamond Louise competed as part of the Royal Navy Skeleton Team (Winter Sports), gymnastics and the RN and United Services hockey teams.
 She also won the Captain’s prize for the best recruit in phase one training, and was recruited to be featured in the ‘Made in the Royal Navy’ campaign.